 Salad Dressings

-salad is only as good as its dressing.
+A salad is only as good as its dressing.
 Whether you prefer a creamy Ranch or a tangy vinaigrette, the right dressing can make all the difference in a dish.
 However, with so many types of dressings to choose from, it can be hard to know which one to use.

 When selecting a dressing for your salad, it is important to consider the type of lettuce you are using.
 For example, tender greens like baby spinach pair well with light dressings, while sturdier lettuces like romaine can stand up to heartier flavors.

 Other ingredients in your salad will also impact your choice of dressing.
-Fruit and nuts pair well with sweet dressings, while savory toppings like cheese or bacon are best complemented by richer flavors
+Fruit and nuts pair well with sweet dressings, while savory toppings like cheese or bacon are best complemented by richer flavors.

 Types of Salad Dressings